LiliaBilous/FCC_CitySkyline/README.md

-#Learn CSS variables
+# Learn CSS variables
-Stack: HTML, CSS
+### Stack: HTML, CSS
-In this course, you'll build a city skyline.
-You'll learn how to configure CSS variables so you can reuse them whenever you want.
+The goal this project is build a city skyline, learn how to configure CSS variables.